izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 The list $S$ is given by the operators above and to the left of the grid.
 The necessarily zero terms (i.e. those which are not physically realisable) are left white.
 The potentially non-zero terms are colour coded for ease of equating coefficients.
 ```

-The cholesky decomposition of the matrix is given by
+The cholesky decomposition of the matrix Q is given by

 \begin{equation}
 L = chol(Q) = \begin{pmatrix}